react-simple-code-editor/react-simple-code-editor/README.md

 ## Why

 Several browser based code editors such as Ace, CodeMirror, Monaco etc. provide the ability to embed a full-featured code editor in your web page.
 However, if you just need a simple editor with syntax highlighting without any of the extra features, they can be overkill as they don't usually have a small bundle size footprint.
-This library aims to provide a simple code editor with syntax highlighting support without any of the extra features.
+This library aims to provide a simple code editor with syntax highlighting support without any of the extra features, perfect for simple embeds and forms where users can submit code.

 ## Features